-The group toured the main biomass unit where Michael Bott, from Leys Estate, told the group about the development of the Hill of Banchory area and how the heating network – which is operated by HoBESCo (Hill of Banchory Energy Supply Company) – services many of the residential and commercial units in the area.
+The group toured the main biomass unit where Michael Bott, from Leys Estate, told the group about the development of the Hill of Banchory area and how the heating network – which is operated by HoBESCo – services many of the residential and commercial units in the area.

-The network currently supplies heat to residential dwellings, office buildings, several industrial units, a micro distillery, a car wash and the recently opened Banchory Sports Village.
+The network currently supplies heat to residential dwellings, office buildings, several industrial units, a micro distillery, car wash and Banchory Sports Village.

-If your community group would like to visit the biomass unit email email@example.com
+We are delighted to welcome people to the Energy Centre with prior arrangement.
+If your community group would like to visit the biomass unit please email email@example.com

 Duchess of Rothesay declares Banchory Sports Village formally open